naimeeshgit/Canteen-Portal/README.md

 Features:

+- the WebApp is dockerized and can be  deployed locally on a url.The backend is hosted at /api and the frontend is hosted at /

 ##### FOR VENDOR
 - lets a vendor register/login into the portal
 - vendor can list down the food menu he/she/they sell